Lead & Copper Rule Compliance

 Our Progress

-By October 16, 2024, the City will publish its inventory with ADEQ.
+In October 2024, the City published its inventory with ADEQ.
 In the unlikely event that lead is discovered, immediate action will be taken.
 If galvanized material is found, we will begin the monitoring and replacement process.

 Use the arrows to view each step of the inventory process.